-The Lebanon Valley College Office of Public safety staff includes a director, seven full-time officers, and several part-time officers.
+The Lebanon Valley College Office of Campus Safety staff includes a director, seven full-time officers, and several part-time officers.
 None of the officers has arrest authority; however, several members have experience from law enforcement careers.

 Officers have the authority to ask persons for identification and determine whether individuals have lawful business at Lebanon Valley College.
 LVC officers have the authority to issue parking tickets, which are billed to financial accounts of students, faculty, and staff.

 Officers do not carry firearms but have radios capable of inter-connecting with the telephone system and Lebanon County Emergency Dispatch, Annville-Cleona Fire Division (ACFD), and Annville Township Police Department (ATPD).